 Our editors go through and research, test and qualify our recommended products.
 We receive commissions on purchases from certain links.

-- Best Overall: EVIDA Mini Voice Recorder
+- Best Compact Design: EVIDA Mini Voice Recorder

 “Unique design with metal body and great disguise for recording”